How To Make The Best Social Media Images Step By Step (+ Free Photoshop Action)Click To Tweet

 - Use images in every tweet.

-- Use images that are 440 x 220px.
+- Use images that are 506 x 253px for optimal resolution.

 - Schedule your tweets for Wednesdays at 12–1 p.m. or 5–6 p.m.

 LinkedIn Image SizesWhile LinkedIn is one of the older social networks, it has continued on throughout the years and thrives with its 414 million users.
 LinkedIn's focus on business professionals creates a perfect space for business-specific content to be seen and viewed across the world.
 Although, post with caution.
 According to Jeff Bullas, being 'too professional' without first creating a relationship can actually be a common mistake when using LinkedIn.
 This idea seems to validate just how important using images can be for establishing that desired connection and relatability.

 - Make sure your images have a personal touch.